Self-Driving Car Sensors: An Informative Guide to How Autonomous Vehicles Detect the Road

 Self-driving car sensors are the technological foundation that allows autonomous vehicles to perceive their surroundings and navigate safely.
 These sensors collect real-time data about road conditions, nearby vehicles, pedestrians, traffic signals, and environmental factors.
 The information is processed by advanced onboard computers and artificial intelligence systems that guide driving decisions.

 Autonomous driving technology is part of a broader shift toward intelligent transportation systems.
-Instead of relying solely on human drivers, self-driving vehicles use a network of sensors, algorithms, and high-performance processors to interpret road environments and respond accordingly.
+Instead of relying solely on human drivers, self-driving vehicles use sensors, algorithms, and high-performance processors to interpret road environments.

-Several types of sensors work together to create a comprehensive view of the road.
-These sensors form a system sometimes called “sensor fusion,” where data from multiple sources is combined to improve accuracy and reliability.
+Several types of sensors work together to create a comprehensive understanding of the road.
+This process is known as sensor fusion, where multiple data sources are combined to improve accuracy.

 • LiDAR (Light Detection and Ranging)